WHAT WE MONITOR

 Overview

-We check new domain registrations all around the world and immediately show you when new domains contain your trademark.
-There are hundreds of millions of internet domains - more than 100,000 are added every day.
-We check every single internet domain registration as far as technically possible and immediately show you any domain that contains your trademark name.
+We monitor new domain registrations worldwide and promptly inform you when new domains include your trademark.
+There are hundreds of millions of internet domains—over 100,000 are added every day.
+We check every single internet domain registration as far as technically possible and immediately notify you of any domain that features your trademark name.

 FAQ's

-Domains monitoring means regular check for newly registered, expiring and expired domain names identical or similar with trademark name of trademark holder.
-Trademark holders are notified about any move/change of domains relevant for their business.
+Domain monitoring refers to the regular checks for newly registered, expiring, and expired domain names that are identical or similar to the trademark name of the trademark holder.
+Trademark holders are alerted to any movement or change regarding domains that are relevant to their business.

-You will have an overview of each domain with identical or similar name.
-This means you can check whether the domain accidentally violates your trademark.
-This can happen, for example, when a web site in someone else's property is presenting your product or service.
-In such case you can implemented Uniform Domain-Name Dispute-Resolution Policy explained below.
-Moreover, if the domain does not violate your trademark but you want to get it into your portfolio for future monetization, you will be notified proper in time when domain expired or is expiring.
-Monitoring outputs can achieved cancel, suspend, or transfer a domain name from previous registrants who violates trademark holders rights.
+You will have an overview of each domain with an identical or similar name.
+This allows you to ascertain whether the domain inadvertently infringes upon your trademark.
+This can occur, for instance, when a website under someone else’s ownership is showcasing your product or service.
+In such cases, you can implement the Uniform Domain-Name Dispute-Resolution Policy, as explained below.
+Moreover, if the domain does not infringe upon your trademark but you wish to acquire it for future monetisation, you will be duly notified when the domain expires or is nearing expiration.
+The outputs of monitoring can enable the cancellation, suspension, or transfer of a domain name from previous registrants who infringe upon trademark holders’ rights.

-If there is no other way to get a domain with the same or the same name as your trademark, the last option is to borrow the domain and buy it later.
-That is why you can use our draft where you will find all the important legal details regarding the rental agreement of domains for business purposes.
-Our draft can be find in customer dashboard.
+If there is no other means of acquiring a domain with the same or a similar name as your trademark, the last option is to lease the domain and purchase it later.
+This is why you can utilise our draft, which contains all the essential legal details concerning the rental agreement of domains for business purposes.
+Our draft can be found in the customer dashboard.

-After receiving the reference number, register on the web portal.
-After successful registration, the service will be activated for you.
-The first information outputs will be displayed after a few hours.
+After receiving the reference number, please register on the web portal.
+Following successful registration, the service will be activated for you.
+The initial information outputs will be displayed after a few hours.

 News